-Distance Learning Students PTC provides many courses in non-traditional formats to serve students who cannot visit campus for traditional courses.
+Distance Learning Students PTC provides many courses in nontraditional formats to serve students who cannot visit campus for traditional courses.
 In addition to the general enrollment steps, all prospective distance learning students must review the Distance Learning Home section of the college Web site to obtain specific information regarding special software requirements and access to course materials.

 Transient Students are currently pursuing a degree at their home institution but choose to take some approved classes at Piedmont Technical College.
 Transient students are not seeking degrees at Piedmont and cannot receive financial aid.
-In addition to some of the general enrollment steps, all Transient Students are required to obtain a Transient Approval Form from their advisor at their home institutions.
-This approval is valid for only one semester.
-The form must be submitted to the Enrollment Center at the Lex Walters Campus-Greenwood or any county center, before registering for classes.
+In addition to some of the general enrollment steps, all transient students are required to obtain a Transient Approval Forms from advisors at their home institutions.
+This approval is valid only for one semester.
+The form must be submitted to the Enrollment Center at the Lex Walters Campus-Greenwood or any county center before registering for classes.

-Transfer Students If you have attended a college or university since high school, then you are considered a Transfer Student.
-To ensure that the enrollment process progresses in a timely manner, it is strongly recommended that Transfer Students follow the appropriate steps to submit any transcripts as soon as possible to avoid delays in transcript evaluation.
+Transfer Students If you have attended a college or university since high school, you are considered a transfer student.
+To ensure that the enrollment process progresses in a timely manner the college strongly recommends that transfer students follow the appropriate steps to submit any transcripts as soon as possible to avoid delays in transcript evaluation.

-Non-Degree Seeking Students Applicants who do not wish to seek a degree, diploma or certificate may enroll as Career Development students.
-The placement test will not be required except when the student enrolls in college level English and/or mathematics courses.
+Non-Degree Seeking Students Applicants who do not wish to seek degrees, diplomas or certificates may enroll as Career Development students.
+The placement test will not be required except when the student enrolls in college-level English and/or mathematics courses.
 If a non-degree seeking student later decides to enter a specific program, the placement test may be required, as well as an enrollment fee.